Glasgow Art Club: Overview and premises

-One of Glasgow and Scotland's most creative institutions, Glasgow Art Club was founded in 1867.
-Membership is open to ladies, gentlemen, students and corporate organisations.
+One of Glasgow and Scotland's most creative institutions, Glasgow Art Club has charity status and was founded in 1867.
+Annual membership is open to ladies, gentlemen, students and corporate organisations.
 The club premises include function rooms, studios, library, dining room and Gallery.
 Extensive exhibitions and events are programmed each year.
-It is based in Bath Street close to Blythswood Square.
+It is based at 185 Bath Street close to Blythswood Square.